 Can’t Trees & Bushes Protect Themselves?

-The fact the fungus is able to enter a plant at all indicates the plant is somehow compromised.
-If this compromise is caused by a trauma, the plant may still have a very strong immune system to help prevent further damage.
+The fact the fungus or pathogen is able to enter a plant at all indicates the plant is somehow compromised.
+If this compromise is caused by a trauma, the plant may still have a very strong immune system to help prevent further damage caused by the fungi disease.

-When a pathogen enters a healthy plant, the plant produces tyloses (gum) to help close off the pathways the fungus might travel.
+When soil-borne pathogens enter a healthy plant, the plant produces tyloses (gum) to help close off the pathways the fungus might travel.
 This prevents contaminated cells and the fungus from moving around within the plant.

 If defenses fail, the tree or shrub may be able to go into remission and recover entirely.
 If you see your tree exhibits symptoms of wilt every year but then bounces back, this is what is happening.